-I mistakenly assumed the date of Neptune’s discovery, September 23rd 1846, occurred when the Sun was positioned in the first degree of Libra.
-On September 23rd of that particular year, the Sun was in the last and very karmic degree of the last of the yet-t0-be-mentioned mutable signs, Virgo.
+I mistakenly assumed (a Neptunian action) the date of Neptune’s discovery, September 23rd 1846, occurred when the Sun was positioned in the first degree of Libra.
+On September 23rd of that particular year, the Sun was in the last and very karmic degree of the yet-to-be-mentioned mutable signs, Virgo.
 Anytime a planet is placed at the 29th or last degree of a sign, it is a karmic indication of high significance.
 The date of Neptune’s discovery occurred when the heavenly body that astrologically represents enlightenment and illumination, The Sun, was still shedding light at the 29th degree of the sign of tangibly based details, Virgo.

 As we have seen, many confusing factors covered the atmosphere of discovery leading us to September 23rd, 1846.
 The hazy fog of misperception was finally pierced when a mere astronomy student, Heinrich d’Arrest suggested to his mentor they compare their findings to a drawing of the evening sky. d’Arrest is the only one of the key players behind the discovery of Neptune not born beneath a mutable sign.
 Galle’s star student was born a Cancer, the sign most associated with the night sky due to it being ruled by that heavenly body which mankind has always been able to see at night without any kind of mechanical assistance, the Moon.